natalieagus/50002-2022/_notes/7_turingmachine.md

 ## Overview

 A Finite State Machine does not keep track of the number of states it *visited*, it is only aware of the current state *it is in*.
 Therefore it is unable to solve problems like detecting palindrome or checking balanced parenthesis.
-There is no way to tell whether you have visited a state for the first time, or for the $n^{th}$ time.
+There is no way to tell whether you have visited a state for the first time, or for the $$n^{th}$$ time.

 > A Finite Automata (FSM), cannot **count**.
 >